 According to Arthurian legend, the Isles of Scilly are all that remain of Lyonnesse, a lost land off Cornwall’s coast that is said to have vanished into the Atlantic.
 Discover Tresco Island and the world-class Tresco Abbey Gardens, where a surprising variety of tropical plants flourishes.
 Then stroll the village of Tresco, or join your naturalists for a nature walk, spotting the flora and fauna of these mythical islands.

 Beautiful Skomer Island overflows with wildlife.
 Hop on a Zodiac to spot whales, dolphins, seals, and nesting seabirds.
 This afternoon stretch your legs along the Pembrokeshire Coastal Path, which winds along the cliffs and pristine beaches surrounding Fishguard.
 Or, discover the prehistoric archaeology of Pembrokeshire, the area that yielded the stones for Stonehenge.
 Or, venture to St. David’s Cathedral for a guided walk of the lovely little town, before dinner ashore in Fishguard.
-Welsh woolens are world renowned, and your guides have arranged a visit to a woolen mill.
+This evening your guides have arranged a special dinner in a 13th century castle in the incredible Pembrokeshire countryside, complete with a private musical performance.

 Dock at Holyhead and take a scenic drive to Snowdonia National Park.
 There are river gorges, waterfalls, lakes, and valleys to explore, whether you are coming for pulse-raising activities or for simply standing and admiring the Snowdonia Mountains.
-Or, visit Wales’ famed Bodnant Gardens, backed by the Snowdonia range.
-Continue to Angelsey, a recognized GeoPark, to hike or cycle past intriguing rock formations.
+Or, visit Angelsey, a recognized GeoPark, to hike or cycle past intriguing rock formations.
 Enjoy a festive musical celebration before setting sail to Dublin.

-Wake up in Dublin, disembark and head to the airport for your flight home, or remain in Dublin for an added stay.
+Wake up in Dublin, disembark after breakfast and head to the airport for your flight home, or remain in Dublin for an added stay.
+(B)

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.